Facts about Uganda and Why visit Uganda?

 Are you planning your Uganda safari?
 Some of the activities you might want include on your itinerary are gorilla trekking, chimpanzee trekking, wildlife safari, birding tour and cultural tours.
 However please note that there is so much more to experience in Uganda, and whatever your interests it is important that you plan well and have enough facts for a great Uganda experience.

-Uganda borders with Tanzania and Rwanda to the south, the Democratic Republic of Congo (DRC) to the west, South Sudan to the north and Kenya to the east.
-It lies across the Equator at the shores of Lake Victoria – the largest lake in Africa and second largest fresh water body in the world.
-The Ssese Islands and other small islands in Lake Victoria lie within Uganda’s borders giving one the much needed African beach holiday experience away from the bustle of the cities.
+Uganda lies across the Equator at the shores of Lake Victoria – the largest lake in Africa and second largest fresh water body in the world.
+The Ssese Islands and other small islands in Lake Victoria lie within Uganda’s borders giving one an African beach holiday experience away from the bustle of the cities.
 The snow capped Rwenzori mountains are a unique feature giving one the experience of ‘snow at the Equator’ if they are resilient enough to hike to towards the Margherita peak.

-Uganda is geographically a small country almost the size of United Kingdom or the state of Oregon in the US, with a land surface of 236,040 square kilometers making it possible for one to visit numerous attractions when on their vacation.
+Uganda is a small country almost the size of United Kingdom or the state of Oregon in the US, with a land surface of 236,040 square kilometres making it possible for one to visit numerous attractions when on their vacation.
 One can choose to combine different activities in one holiday safari of say two weeks – one will visit some savannah national parks for birding tours and wildlife safaris, visit the forested national parks for primates; gorilla trekking, chimpanzee trekking and golden monkey trekking.

 Uganda is ‘The Pearl of Africa’, a name given by Winston Churchill because of its rare natural beauty, freshness, and vibrant spirit.
 It is not difficult to see why the great man, who had traversed Kenya and served in Sudan and South Africa, was captivated by Uganda in particular.